Rwn-A/Rover/README.md

 [fasm](https://flatassembler.net/) and [odin](https://odin-lang.org) are required so install them first.

-**I recomend using the makefile until the build process is ironed out!**

 ### Makefile

 Edit the SOURCE_FILE variable on line 3 of the makefile to be the path to your rover file.
 Then...